xma711/notebook/web/xml/README.md

 reference: http://www.w3schools.com/xml/xml_whatis.asp

-in many html applications, xml is ued to store or transport data, while html is used to format and display the same data.
+in many html applications, xml is used to store or transport data, while html is used to format and display the same data.